 Mixing and feeding directions are the primary method for a feed manufacturer to communicate with customers the safe and approved use of medicated feed.
-Directions for use must be adequate for the safe and effective use of the medicated feed, as well as capable of being followed and likely to be followed in usual feeding practices.
+California Code of Regulations requires that medicated feeds are labeled with "adequate directions for use" (§2701 (d)), and that directions must be likely to be followed in usual feeding practices (§2690).

-When the medicated feed is the sole ration for the animal, the concentration of drug in the feed must simply match the CFR approval.
+When the medicated feed is the sole ration for the animal, the concentration of drug in the feed must simply match the FDA approval.
 When the medicated feed is a supplement or a concentrate that will be administered to the animal as a part of the total diet, adequate and realistic feeding and/or mixing directions become an important aspect of "adequate directions for use".

-'Capable of being followed and likely to be followed in usual feeding practices' includes consideration of:
+'Likely to be followed' feeding directions include consideration of:

-- The approved use level per species, production class, and indication of use for the drug. - The intended animal's typical daily feed intake compared to the feeding rate in the directions for use. - The method of administration (top dress, mixed in TMR, milk replacer, etc.). - The realistic mixing capabilities of the intended consumer/end-user.
+- The approved use level per species, production class, and indication of use for the drug - The intended animal's typical daily feed intake compared to the directions for use - The method of administration (top dress, mixed in TMR, milk replacer, etc.)

-For example, in the "Lamb Pellet 123" Example Label # 1 above, feeding 1 pound per 100 lbs. of bodyweight per day of the 45.4 g/ton decoquinate feed will provide 22.7 mg of decoquinate per 100 lbs. of bodyweight, which is the approved administration level.
+For example, in the "Lamb Pellet 123" Example Label #1 above, feeding 1 pound per 100 lbs. of bodyweight per day of the 45.4 g/ton decoquinate feed will provide 22.7 mg of decoquinate per 100 lbs. of bodyweight, which is the approved administration level.
 However, it must also be determined if it is realistic that a lamb will consume 1 lb. per 100 lbs. of bodyweight under normal feeding practices to consider the feeding directions adequate and likely to be followed.
 In this case, a 50 lb. lamb consumes about 5% of their bodyweight per day (2.5 lbs. of feed), so the consumption of 0.5 lb. of "Lamb Pellet 123" along with 2 lbs. of forage is realistic.

 Firms are encouraged to be realistic with mixing directions provided to their customers as well.
 For example, the only scale available at a dairy may be the mixer wagon scale, which can be inaccurate up to +/- 20 lbs.
 In this case, there is no way to accurately weigh Type B medicated feed to the nearest pound or to a tenth of a pound.
-One way to solve this problem is to formulate the Type B medicated feed for an on-farm inclusion rate of 1 full bag (50 lbs.) in the total mixed ration (See Example Label # 2).
+One way to solve this problem is to formulate the Type B medicated feed for an on-farm inclusion rate of 1 full bag (50 lbs.) in the total mixed ration (see Example Label # 2).